acorg/light-matter/data/README.md

 See the `light/bin/performance/clean-pdb-ss-fasta.py` script for details of what's done in the clean up.

+The PDB `ss.txt.gz` file changes frequently, so we have a specific dated copy that we work on to ensure consistency.
+It can be updated periodically, but in that case the true and false positive counts computed earlier will be slightly inaccurate.

 ## PDB alpha helix substrings

 The file `pdb-20160303-alpha-helix-substrings.bz2` contains all substrings